"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Dr. Praveen Kumar.
 Distinct Indian kabaddi players connected with psychological, physiological and physical variables.
-International Journal of Physical Education, Sports and Health.
-2015; 2(1): 43-47.
+Int J Phys Educ Sports Health 2015;2(1):43-47.